The former deputy prime minister, whose death was announced this morning, forced construction to realise that things couldn’t go on as they were

 Cultural change has happened in health and safety.
 It is not perfect and the industry’s record needs to improve, still.

-Last year, 51 workers died on sites with construction the industry with the biggest number of fatalities more than double the next on the list – the agriculture, forestry and fishing sector.
+Last year, 51 workers died on construction sites, making construction the industry with the highest number of fatalities – more than double the next sector on the list: agriculture, forestry, and fishing.
 The annual average for the previous five years in construction was 42.

 If he were still in post, Prescott would no doubt want to bang heads together again and get the number heading south.
 The industry should be grateful he, the deputy prime minister, intervened in 2001 and tried to make a difference.
 Because someone had to.